CVDExInfo/financial-planning-u/README.md

 The backend for this project lives under `services/finanzas-api` and is defined with AWS SAM.
 The OpenAPI contract is in `openapi/finanzas.yaml`.

+## 🚀 Recent updates

+- PM users now see only the baseline estimator and rubros/cost structure pages; forecast, reconciliation, and changes are hidden and blocked by route guards.
+- The prefactura/baseline flow now captures a manual **Service Delivery Manager (Nombre)** and persists it through the API payloads and Dynamo metadata.

 ## 🔐 Authentication

 This application uses **AWS Cognito** for authentication with support for: